-For each esophagus test, a thin, flexible tube will be passed through your nose
+For each test, a thin, flexible tube (endoscope) will be passed through your nose

 or mouth to your lower esophagus and stomach.
 This may make you feel like you

 have to gag.
-To help overcome this feeling, concentrate on breathing slowly.
+To help overcome this feeling, focus on breathing slowly.

-Your pulse and blood pressure may be monitored while the tube is being
+Your pulse and blood pressure may be watched while the tube is being

 - A probe that measures pH will be passed